-OBJECTIVE: The objective of the 1997 Program is to provide a strong incentive for supervisory and management employees to remain with the Company and to exert added effort to its growth and success by affording these employees an opportunity to acquire shares of the Company
+OBJECTIVE: The objective of the 1997 Program is to provide a strong incentive for supervisory and management employees to remain with the Company and to exert added effort to its growth and success by affording these employees an opportunity to acquire shares of the Company.

 SECURITIES TO BE UTILIZED: The aggregate number of shares of the Company's common stock which may be optioned, granted as restricted stock, or made subject to stock appreciation rights under the 1997 Program cannot exceed 35,000,000, all or any portion of which may be treasury shares presently held by the Company or as hereafter reacquired or authorized but unissued shares.
 It is anticipated that substantially all 35,000,000 shares will be utilized during the life of the 1997 Program, and it is also the Company's present intention to utilize treasury shares and shares reacquired from time to time hereafter under ongoing corporate repurchase programs, rather than to issue authorized but as yet unissued shares.
 The 35,000,000 shares proposed to be authorized for the 1997 Program reflect an increase of 5,000,000 shares over the 30,000,000 share authorization of the predecessor 1992 Management Stock Ownership Program.
-This increase is due primarily to the broader participation of supervisory and management employees in the 1997 Program and the Progressive Stock Option feature of the 1997 Program (explained on page 26) and interpretive rulings by the Securities and Exchange Commission as to the method of calculating options such as the Progressive Stock Options against stockholder approved share authorizations.
+This increase is due primarily to the broader participation of supervisory and management employees in the 1997 Program and the Progressive Stock Option feature of the 1997 Program (explained on page 24).
 The 35,000,000 share authorization contemplates that all Progressive Stock Options will be counted against the total share authorization in the same manner as original option grants.
-The Board of Directors believes this additional authorization for the Progressive Stock Option feature to be an important element of the 1997 Program and central to achieving the 1997 Program's objectives of promoting stock ownership and retention by management employees.
+The Board of Directors believes this additional authorization for the Progressive Stock Option feature to be an important element of the 1997 Program and central to achieving the 1997 Program's objectives of promoting stock ownership and retention by management emplovees.

-PARTICIPATION AND ELIGIBILITY: Eligibility criteria, the number of participants, and the number of shares under option or restricted stock to be granted to individual officers and others will be determined by the Compensation Committee, which is composed entirely of nonemployee directors and which will act without the participation of any individual eligible to have participated within the prior one year period.
-It is anticipated that approximately 11,000 supervisory and management employees will participate, including all five of the executive officers referenced in the compensation table that remain in the employ of the Company.
-Of the three nominees for election as directors, only Messrs.
+PARTICIPATION AND ELIGIBILITY: Eligibility criteria, the number of participants, and the number of shares under option or restricted stock to be granted to individual officers and others will be determined by the Compensation Committee (or the Designated Officer as defined in Section 3 of the 1997 Program), which is composed entirely of nonemployee directors and which will act without the participation of any individual eligible to have participated within the prior one-year period.
+It is anticipated that approximately 11,000 supervisory and management employees will participate, including all four of the executive officers referenced in the Summary Compensation Table that remain in the employ of the Company.
+Of the four nominees for election as directors, only Messrs.
 Baukol and Meredith will be eligible to participate.